vishu2222/food-delivery-App/README.md

 ### To Run the app in local system

      - clone the app
      - cd server
      - npm install
      - Setup postgress server and database schema (/server/models/schema/schema.sql)
      - add env variables PORT(server port), DB_CONN_STRING, MAP_KEY(google maps key), NODE_ENV = 'development'
      - node server.js

-### features
+### APP Features

      - login for customers, restaurants, delivery agents on the same page
      - session authorization
      - customers can select a restaurant add items to cart, select saved address or add current location and place order
      - restaurants get notifications
      - customers get notified when restaurant accepts, delivery-assigned, pick-up and delivery
      - delivery agent get notified on assignment, pickup and delivery
      - customer can track location of the delivery-agent on google maps.
      - works with multiple customers, delivery partners and restaurants
-- a delivery partner assigned for delivery will be unavailable for new assignents untill current order is delivered
+     - A delivery partner assigned for delivery will be unavailable for new assignents untill current order is delivered

 ### limitations

      - not suaitable for production
      - doesnt work with same client logging through multiple devices
      - didnt handle when customer adds food items from multiple restaurants for a single order on the front-end side
      - UI is not properly built for clients registration
      - when customers select their live address, his lat and long are saved in database as delivery location but not properly shown on the UI during        address selection
      - items added to cart are not saved on database but in local storage, so doesnt work with multiple devices

 ### Technologies:

      - React, tailwind, chakra-UI, google-maps, socket-io client, React-Redux, geolocation api
      - node, express, socket io server, postgressql
      - fake data loaded from faker.js

 ### screen shots